 This English lesson is about verb tense, which is a very, very important topic to focus on, because there are so many questions on the test that have to deal with verbs, and with making sure you pick the appropriate tense, and making sure your verbs match with other verbs in a sentence, or even in a paragraph.
 So what we're going to do is we're going to break down the three basic categories of verb tense in the English language, present, past, and future.
-Show Transcript
+Read full transcript

 And I'm going to be throwing some terminology at you for what these various tenses are called, that's really just to help organize it in our mind, but I'm gonna point out specifically what you need to know for the test.
 And, and know that you don't necessarily need to know what all the tenses are called, but you do need to know how to recognize them, and what they do.
 So let's go ahead and go through some simple examples.

 And let's start with present tense.
 So we have a basic sentence here, I walk to school everyday.
 I have just walked to school.
 I am walking to school today.
 And, I have been walking to school everyday.
 Now, all of these sentences are in present tense, but they're all slightly different.

 So, let's ahead and go through specifically what each of them are doing.
 So this first sentence is in what's called simple present, or sometimes present simple, and simple present is used to describe actions that are habitual, or to express general facts like, the earth is round, or I walk to school everyday.
 Now this one gets a little bit more complicated.
 The second one, we have a helper verb here.